verykenny/verykenny/README.md

 ## I'm a Musician, Singer, Creator, Gamer, and Software Engineer!
 - 🔭 I’m currently working on updating my latest project, rBoard, [check it out](https://github.com/verykenny/r-board)!
-- 🌱 I’m currently learning how to deploy multiple containers on Heroku with Docker compose.
 - 👯 I'm always open to collaborate!
 Please contact me with anything you need a hand with!
 - 💬 Ask me about ...
 Anything! or early music 😄
 - 📫 How to reach me: verykenny@gmail.com